-Individuals can claim rebate u/s 87A if they fall under the following criteras:
+Individuals can claim rebate u/s 87A of the Income Tax Act if they satisfy these conditions:

 Following are the steps to calculate the tax rebate amount:

-Let us take an example to understand the calculations better:
+Let’s take an example to understand the calculations better:

 |Gross Total Income||6,00,000||6,00,000|

 |Net Taxable Income||6,00,000||6,00,000|

 No, only resident individuals can claim a rebate under this section.
 Companies and HUF cannot avail this benefit.